sunner/SMS2Calendar/README.md

 [(中文版)](https://github.com/sunner/SMS2Calendar/blob/master/README_cn.md)

 This App is very easy to use.
 You even don't need to run it manually (on >= Android 6.0, run it at least once to get SMS permission).
 When a SMS contains schedule information, such as trains, flights and etc., is coming, it can remainder you in the notification bar.
-If you click the notification, it will add the event into calender.
+If you click the notification, it will add the event into calendar.

 Supported SMS sources: